 In this episode, Ricardo talks about a question that is one of the most frequent in the project area: Must the project manager have technical knowledge regarding the project product?
 An engineering project, for example, must necessarily be managed by an engineer?

-In this podcast, Ricardo talks about a complex situation where a stakeholder, on the client side, refuses to accept deliveries, seeking to impute contractual penalties to the company managing the project.
-Ricardo shows two actions, on preventive and one corrective, that can be taken.
+In this podcast, Ricardo talks about a complex situation where a stakeholder, on the client-side, refuses to accept deliveries, seeking to impute contractual penalties to the company managing the project.
+Ricardo shows two actions, one preventive and one corrective, that can be taken.

 In this podcast, Ricardo talks about the cultural differences within a project environment.
 He gives valuable tips on how the project manager must address the differences within his team, the sponsors and the stakeholders and can thus create an effective communication process, based on respect and cultural integrity of all parties.

 In this podcast, directly from the PMO Symposium 2013 in San Diego, Ricardo makes a brief summary of his perceptions about the main themes of the event, and comments the keynotes by Robert Kaplan (one of the creators of the Balanced Score Card - BSC) who spoke about the strategic position of the PMO, and Daniel Pink, on influence.
 He also comments on the winning of PMO of the Year Award.

 In this podcast, Ricardo talks about the difficulties that the project manager goes through when dealing with an organization with low maturity in project management.
 He shows how the project manager can cope with the problems arising from this scenario.